 The userdata parameter is for data passed to the callback function.
-The errorlevel parameter corresponds to the DataBlade API error level, and indicates whether the error is a message, an exception, or a fatal error.
+The error-level parameter corresponds to the DataBlade API error level, and indicates whether the error is a message, an exception, or an unrecoverable error.

 Method Description ITBool Error() const Returns TRUE if either a server or client error occurs. const ITString &SqlState() const Returns the SQLSTATE code of an error.
-For details about SQLSTATE, refer to the IBM Informix Guide to SQL: Syntax . const ITString &ErrorText() const Returns error message text.
+For details about SQLSTATE, see the IBM Informix Guide to SQL: Syntax . const ITString &ErrorText() const Returns error message text.
 ITBool AddCallback(ITCallbackFuncPtr userfunc, void userdata) Adds a callback.
-For details, refer to "Implementation Notes" on page 1-5.
+For details, see "Implementation notes" on page 1-6.
 ITBool DelCallback(ITCallbackFuncPtr userfunc, void userdata) Deletes a user-defined callback registered through AddCallback().
 ITBool DispatchErrorText(const ITString &message) Dispatches an error message with the specified message text.
 ITBool Warn() const Returns TRUE if a warning occurred. const ITString & WarningText() const Returns warning message text.

-ITFactoryList
+The ITFactoryList class

-This functionality provided by this class is only supported with Dynamic Server databases.
+This functionality provided by this class is only supported with Informix databases.

-Adds mappings from Dynamic Server data types to functions that build value objects to represent instances of these data types.
-For more details, refer to "Building Simple Value Objects" on page 4-2.
+Adds mappings from Informix data types to functions that build value objects to represent instances of these data types.
+For more details, see "Build simple value objects" on page 4-2.

-Developers of value objects can either use this class and compile the value object code into applications or, for greater reusability, use dynamic loading as described in "Dynamic Loading" on page 4-15.
+Developers of value objects can either use this class and compile the value object code into applications or, for greater reusability, use dynamic loading as described in "Dynamic loading" on page 4-15.

-Method Description ITFactoryList(const char name, ITFactoryFuncPtr func, ITBool flushable = false); Declares a mapping from the specified server type (the name parameter) to the specific factory function pointer (func). static void ReloadMapFiles(ITErrorManager errobj); Forces a reload of the factory object map files.
+Method Description flushable = false); Declares a mapping from the specified server type (the name parameter) to the specific factory function pointer ( func ).

+Method Description static void ReloadMapFiles(ITErrorManager errobj); Forces a reload of the factory object map files.
 The map files map server types to dynamically loadable libraries that contain functions for building value objects.
-If the map changes, an application can call this procedure to reload the maps. static ITBool FlushDynamicFactories(ITErrorManager errobj); Unloads all the dynamically loaded libraries and clears dynamic entries from the list of factories To retain the ability to scan the map files after dumping, applications should call ReloadMapFiles() instead of FlushDynamicFactories. static void Init() Initializes the built-in factory list in case the compiler does not perform this initialization automatically.

-Method Description static ITValue DatumToValue (ITMVDesc &) Creates the instance of the value object using the provided ITMVDesc.
+If the map changes, an application can call this procedure to reload the maps. static ITBool FlushDynamicFactories(ITErrorManager errobj); Unloads all the dynamically loaded libraries and clears dynamic entries from the list of factories To retain the ability to scan the map files after dumping, applications call ReloadMapFiles() instead of FlushDynamicFactories. static void Init() Initializes the built-in factory list in case the compiler does not perform this initialization automatically. static ITValue DatumToValue (ITMVDesc &) Creates the instance of the value object by using the provided ITMVDesc.
 Returns the pointer to the ITValue interface of the created object.
 Returns NULL if it fails.
-In the absence of the factory for the constructed type, DatumToValue() uses the constructor's factory.
+In the absence of the factory for the constructed type, DatumToValue() uses the factory of the constructor.
 For example, it would use the built-in set factory for the type set (integer not null).
-GetInitState() Verifies that the Object Interface for C++ library loaded into memory is properly initialized.
-For more information and an example, see "Successful Initialization Verification."
+GetInitState() Verifies that the IBM Informix Object Interface for C++ library loaded into memory is properly initialized.
+For more information and an example, see "Successful initialization verification."